Battle of Ruapekapeka: Battle of Ruapekapeka Pā

 The siege continued for some two weeks, punctuated by skirmishing from the pā to keep everyone alert.
 Then, early in the morning of Sunday, 11 January 1846, William Walker Turau, the brother of Eruera Maihi Patuone, discovered that the pā appeared to have been abandoned, although Te Ruki Kawiti and a few of his warriors remained behind and appeared to have been caught unaware by the British assault.
 A small group of British troops pushed over the palisade and entered the pā, finding it almost empty.
 They were reinforced, while Māori tried to re-enter the pā from the back.
 After a four-hour gun fight the remaining Māori withdrew, abandoning the pā.
 Lieutenant Colonel Despard claimed the outcome as a "brilliant success".
 The Royal Marines and sailors from HMS Hazard, HMS North Star and HMS Calliope saw action in the battle.
 The "Official Despatches" released for publication on 17 January 1846 stated that casualties in the British forces were 3 soldiers killed and 11 wounded; 2 marines killed and 3 wounded; 7 seamen killed and 12 wounded; and 2 pioneers killed and 1 wounded.
 However other published sources give different casualty figures: Reverend Richard Davis noted in his diary of 14 January 1846, that 12 were killed and 30 wounded; Māori casualties are unknown, (Heke and Kawiti later said they had lost around 60 dead during the whole of the campaign).

+For the record, Captain William Marlow, RE, Lieutenant Leeds, HEICN, and John Peter du Moulin, Commissariat, surveyed Ruapekapeka soon after the battle and produced the plan and sectional views of the pa from which drawings and models since have been derived.
+Similarly, Mr John George Nops, Master, HMS Racehorse, assisted by Mr Groves, Midshipman, HMS Racehorse, also surveyed the pa, as well as the road specifically constructed for the siege.